-The district will provide reasonable break time for an employee who wishes to express breast milk for her nursing child in a place, other than a bathroom, which is shielded from view and free from intrusion from coworkers and the public for one year after the child's birth.
+Except as otherwise provided by law, the district will provide reasonable break time for an employee who wishes to breastfeed or express breast milk for her nursing child each time such employee has the need to do so.
+The district will provide a place, other than a bathroom, which is shielded from view and free from intrusion from co-workers and the public.
+These accommodations will be provided for one year after the child's birth, unless otherwise required by law.

-Internet Searches Regarding Potential Employees
+4046 Internet Searches Regarding Potential Employees